 The following are important questions to ask a web designer.
 Having your first website built, or hiring a new company to rebuild your current website is a major step for your business.
 There are thousands of web designers out there.
 Finding the right one for you can be a long process.
 Don’t take it lightly.
 Take the time and do the investigative homework on the web designers in your area.
 Use these questions as a foundation to get started.
 The answers you receive should trigger additional questions as well.

 1.)
 What am I going to learn from you during this process?

 This is perhaps the most important question you should ask.
 If you get a short answer to this question, then run for the hills.
 A website is not something that can be built, launched, and forgotten about.
-A successful and effective website needs to be monitored on a constant basis.
-It’s needs to have fresh content added.
+A successful and effective website needs to be monitored on a consistent basis.
+It’s needs to have relevant content added.
 It needs to have good and effective social media interaction.
 A good web designer will educate you during the build process.
 Education during the build process is key to your knowing what to do with your new website once it has been launched.

 2.)
 Will my website work on all types of devices?